 Anthropologists believe that story-telling is ‘central to human existence’.
 It’s a skill we learn in infancy, as anyone who has ever watched a small child spontaneously concoct a wild fantasy to cover some misdemeanour can attest to.
 The digital world of tweets and photo-sharing is an extension of this urge to communicate and reach out to others.
 To notice and be noticed.

-Think City, in partnership with UNDP Accelerator Labs and MIGHT, has launched KISAH Futures, a competition that invites Malaysians and Malaysian residents over the age of 18 to submit short stories of up to 700 words about the post-COVID future of their lives.
+Think City, in partnership with UNDP Accelerator Labs, Universiti Malaya’s Faculty of Arts and Social Sciences and MIGHT, has launched KISAH Futures, a competition that invites Malaysians and Malaysian residents over the age of 18 to submit short stories of up to 700 words about the post-COVID future of their lives.
 Themes for the competition include Urban Design, Community Wellbeing and the Future of Work and stories can be submitted in Bahasa Malaysia and English at this link by 11.59pm on October 31.

 Cities and governments are increasingly turning to storytelling initiatives to inform and nudge citizens, part of the growing realisation that what people object to is often not technical change but the social change that accompanies it.
 In that sense, stories, rather than facts and information, are an effective way to win hearts and minds.